 For centuries, the Columbia River has been at the center of trade and transportation in the Pacific Northwest.

 Hayden Island is a boater’s paradise.
-It’s on the Columbia, near the Willamette, and convenient to I-5.
-Many Portlanders moor their boats here.
-It’s not so hot for launching boats, however.
-The closest public launch is at the Gleason Boat Ramp, 4325 NE Marine Drive.
+It’s on the Columbia, near the Willamette River, and along Interstate 5.
+Many Portlanders moor their boats here, although the closest public launch is at the Gleason Boat Ramp, 4325 NE Marine Drive.
 Boat charters and lessons available on or near Hayden Island include Alder Creek, Island Sailing, Passion Yachts, Rivercity Sailing and SK Watercraft.
 Oregon Yacht brokers match clients and boats.

-The Sailing in Portland Meetup Group promotes sailing opportunities, sailing education, practice and enhancement of sailing skills, sharing of information, and socializing among sailors and aspiring sailors in the Portland, Oregon, area and beyond.
+Sailing in Portland promotes sailing opportunities, sailing education, practice and enhancement of sailing skills, sharing of information, and socializing among sailors and aspiring sailors in the Portland, Oregon, area and beyond.

 A conflict has been simmering between people who are living on boats anchored in the Portland area, and others who live on or near the waterway.
 Think Out Loud explores this debate.